Some Kind Words:

 A mentor has walked, and often stumbled, along the path before you.
 A mentor's hard-won wisdom can help to guide you to the fullest expression of your gifts.
 He or she has also completed sustained and rigorous training in one, if not many, disciplines.
 The title of "coach" is a popular one today - so much so that it's losing its meaning.
 In addition, many coaching experiences rely on "feel-good," "cheerleading" and "quick-fix" methods.
 Mentorship involves a deeper engagement with the darker and more mysterious aspects of our lives, particularly where creativity is concerned.

 If you've been disappointed after working with a creativity or career expert, or felt that you paid too much for too little, then perhaps what you were seeking was the type of depth that a mentor can offer.
-Does this imply that anyone who calls himself/herself a mentor is automatically superior?
-No it doesn't - trust your own instincts when working with any guide - wisdom comes in many packages regardless of the terminology.
 Please be confident that if you need specialized guidance that I can't deliver, I'll help you find the right experts who can.